 Everybody is making everything into churros!
 Churro donuts, churro dessert cups, churro chips, churro Chewbacca… seriously.
 My kids are always like, “I want a churrrrrrroooooo” at Disneyland and I am like George Lopez's Grandma, “You wanna Souve-que?!”
 Three dollars for a churro and it lasts all of 15 seconds.
-A couple years ago my friend Tammy started making cinnamon rolls in her waffle maker and it gave me an idea – Churro Waffles!
+A couple years ago a friend made cinnamon rolls in her waffle maker and it gave me an idea – Churro Waffles!
 And to make it even more grand, let's just make them Churro Waffles ala Mode because ice cream just makes everything better.

 These are not paleo but you can make them with substitute flours etc if you would like to make them more paleo-friendly, But seriously, sometimes you gotta have a little treat and this one is just the ticket.
 You'll need a waffle iron, pancake or waffle mix, sugar, cinnamon, and ice cream.
 Easy peasy, right?
 Here's how to make them: